anodyne/nova/README.md

 * fixed potential bug where nova could look for array indices that wouldn't exist
 * fixed bug in counting character's posts where low-numbered ID characters could have highly exaggerated post counts
 * fixed bug in coutning users' posts where low-numbered ID users could have highly exaggerated post counts
+* fixed bug in the upgrade process where last post wasn't put into the characters table too
+* fixed bug in the upgrade process where news items weren't updated with the proper author user ID
+* fixed bug in the upgrade process where personal logs weren't updated with the proper author user ID

 Version History
 ---------------